bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s now learn how to access the elements panel.
+Let&apos;s now learn how to access the elements panel.
 To access the elements panel: Right-click any element on the page and select
 \"inspect\" or Click on the elements panel inside Chrome DevTools.
 That element should now be highlighted in the DOM tree.